robinaspman/BoundServices/README.md

-Learning how to use services and observing the lifecycle through log.i.
+Learning how to use services while observing the lifecycle.